CallanTME/CallanTME.github.io/index.md

 ### Microfluidic Blood-Brain-Barrier Chip

+This group project aimed to create an in-vitro model of the BBB in order to be able to test the suitability of imaging agents for glioblastoma diagnosis and analysis.
+The device consisted of a microfluidic chip with a cell culture within to mimic the BBB and a sensor setup to assess how much imaging agent could pass throught the barrier.
+I was the project manager and worked on microfluidic chip design and fabrication.

+Report

 ### Hospital Bed Monitoring System

+Built a web-app created for nurses in hospital to keep track of which patients need to be moved based on their risk factors and how long they've been in the same position.
+The web-app was built using Vaadin as a framework.
+It was written in Java and SQL and was deployed using Heroku.
+The ultimate goal is to integrate such an app with bed sensors to significantly reduce the workload of nurses and prevent infections.

+Link

 ### Electronic Brailler for teaching Maths

+Created a refreshable braille display for teaching maths to visually impaired students.

 ### Others

+- COVID-19 Awareness Game - Imperial Health Hack 2020 Winner
+- Created amplifier circuit to conidition ultrasound echo signals
+- Neural Decoder - Predicting movement from monkey spike trains
+- Reinforcement Learning

 ## Work Experience

+### CMR Surgical - Applied Research Engineer

+### Imperial College London - Undergraduate Researcher

+### MyTutor - Online Tutor

 ## Skills